dot42/dot42/BUGS_AND_LIMITATIONS.md

 While Dot42s Visual Studio debugger is quite advanced, it does not yet have all the features you might be accustomed to from Visual Studio.

 - The debugger can display local variables, including `this`, and fields of objects.
 It will not display properties or evaluate methods or expressions in general.
-It will only display parameters to methods when they are modified in the current method (the latter one should be relatively easy to fix.)
+- Sometimes local variables will not show up in the 'locals' watch window.
+  [This - at least sometimes - seems to be related to them being assigned to the `r0` Dalvik register.
+It appears to be a problem/feature of Dalvik itself, which tries to work around limitations of Eclipse by remapping registers.
+A fix might be to not use the `r0` register during debug builds.]

 - Code breakpoints are supported.
 Currently, you can not set breakpoints on data.
 - When using partial classes in different files, the debugger will only step into methods in one of the files.
 You can set breakpoints in all of them though.
 - There is no "edit and continue".